OpenMS/pyopenms_viz/docs/Installation.rst

 (Recommended) The Python Package Index
 --------------------------------------

 The recommended way of installing pyOpenMS-viz is through the Python Package Index (PyPI).
-We recommend installing MassDash in its own virtual environment using Anaconda to avoid packaging conflicts.
+We recommend installing pyopenms_viz in its own virtual environment using Anaconda to avoid packaging conflicts.

 First create a new environment: